 Camp numbers and how we group the players

 We split them up in 3 groups to keep the ratio smaller and the ages closer together.

 - The hard part overall was the eleven year olds (middle group) were further ahead technically, plus that group already had 11 players.
-So with all of this I felt the 2 ten year olds would develop better in the younger group.
-Both of those ten year olds are very eager to learn and improve, so my bet is they will improve if they put in the work this Summer and next Fall.
+With all of this I felt the 2 ten year olds would develop better in the younger group.
+Both of the age 10’s are very eager to learn and improve, so my bet is they will improve if they put in the work this Summer and next Fall.

-The older group had ages 12-14.
+- The older group had ages 12-14.
 Two of the 12 year olds had the best skill.
 So at first one of the 14 year olds felt out of place wanting to have older kids.
 This player later learned during the camp that age didn’t matter like they thought.
 I communicated all of this to the players, explaining that my focus is on each of them, while they are thinking of themselves.

 My goal for the youth players

 My goal is to help the players improve, feel seen, know that attitude and hard work is the key in youth sports.

 In the end of our soccer journey hopefully we can all have learned life lessons that help us fight adversity.

 Players develop in different stages

 Then I’ve seen kids at age 10 or 11 who were rec players that ended up playing at D1 college programs.

 Sports maturity over age in soccer

 Everyone is different, but the key is you give the players a chance to learn the right skills, by teaching the muscle memory how to control the ball all the best ways.

 Whether it’s a player who is really good and playing on a top team/league, that may not learn the right mechanics.

 Youth soccer players who struggle early

 Then for players who struggle at a younger age in soccer…